What exactly is a driver’s car?

 If you think that a driver’s car doesn’t need to be aspirated to be a great driver’s car, then that’s where you’re wrong.
 Take the Ferrari F40.
 You can see just by looking at it that it doesn’t try to hide its dirty little secret, that it’s turbocharging.
 The question is, does this make it less of a driver’s car?
 Nope, in fact, if anything it just makes the whole driving experience that little bit more exciting.

 Another one for the list has got to be the Aston Martin V12 Vantage, which goes to show that a driver’s car doesn’t need to be on the world’s strictest diet, in order for it to be enjoyable.
 If this was a human, no doubt it would be classed as morbidly obese, weighing in at 1.7 tonnes, this beast has plenty of flubber to get it around corners and steer its way to give you plenty of pleasure and ease.
 Its handling is bliss and its gearbox is just something of a mechanics dream.

-Fancy finding your driver's car?
-If you haven't found it already, then it might be worth selling your car and exploring the UK market until you find your driver's car of your dreams.
+Fancy finding your driver’s car?
+If you haven’t found it already, then it might be worth selling your car and exploring the UK market until you find the driver’s car of your dreams.
 If this sounds like a bit of you, then why not let us help you with this.
-Just pop your reg number into our valuation tool, and you'll be on your way to selling your car with one of our trusted buyers in no time.
+Just pop your reg number into our valuation tool, and you’ll be on your way to selling your car with one of our trusted buyers in no time.